argon125/Compressive-Strength-Prediction-using-ML/README.md

 The validation process was done by Arathy Krishna S, Rakhi Radhakrishnan, Kripa Varma and Devi H Nair; Dept. of Civil Engineering, Amrita School of Engineering, Coimbatore
 Guided by: Dr. Dhanya Sathyan, Professor at Dept. of Civil Engineering, Amrita School of Engineering, Coimbatore.

-If you find the work useful, cite:

-@article
-{
-  sivasubramanian2022experimental,
-  title={Experimental validation of compressive strength prediction using machine learning algorithm}, author={Sivasubramanian, Arrun and Krishna, S Arathy and Nair, Devi H and Varma, Kripa and Radhakrishnan, Rakhi and Sathyan, Dhanya}, journal={Materials Today: Proceedings}, year={2022}, publisher={Elsevier}
+If you find the work useful, cite: Sivasubramanian, Arrun, et al. "Experimental validation of compressive strength prediction using machine learning algorithm."
+Materials Today: Proceedings (2022).
-}